Trending Blush Techniques and Pro Tips on How to Wear Them

 CHOOSING THE BEST SHADES FOR YOUR SKIN TONE

-Whether you're looking to add warmth, glow, lift, or a pop of color, applying the right blush formula and shade is what matters most.
+Whether you're looking to add warmth, glow, lift, or a pop of color, choosing the right blush shade and formula is what matters the most.
 Here’s an easy guide to choosing colors based on your skin tone that will enhance your cheeks and give an effortlessly looking desired glow.

 🌸 Fair Skin - These shades add soft warmth without overpowering skin.
 Avoid overly dark and berry tones, which can look harsh.